-This paper has provided a brief overview of a Windows parallel concordance program which can be used by a variety of researchers working on the analysis of multilingual texts for translation or linguistic purposes.
+This paper has provided a brief overview of a Windows parallel concordance program which can be used by a variety of professionals working on the analysis of multilingual texts for translation or linguistic purposes.
 This article has focussed on the overall design and operation of the software and no linguistic analyses have been presented here, but the potential for cross-linguistic analyses and for the investigation of the translation process is, we hope, reasonably clear.
-The main factor impinging on the usefulness of the software is probably the availability of aligned parallel corpora and of parallel corpora in general.
+The advantages of using this type of tool lie in its flexibility.
+The user can perform various kinds of results and then examine a number of translation equivalences, which are embedded in their original context.
+The fact that a considerable amount of information can be extracted from the program is perhaps the greatest advantage and the greatest disadvantage of this kind of software.